 Michelmore’s work has been published in The Journal of Labor Economics, The Journal of Policy Analysis and Management, Demography, the Journal of Marriage and Family, and Review of Economics of the Household, and others.

-At the Maxwell School, Michelmore is an assistant professor of public administration and international affairs and a senior research associate in the Center for Policy Research.
+At the Maxwell School, Michelmore was an assistant professor of public administration and international affairs and a senior research associate in the Center for Policy Research.
 Michelmore received her Ph.D. in policy analysis and management from Cornell University.
 Prior to completing her Ph.D., she worked as a research assistant at The Urban Institute in Washington D.C.
 She earned her BA in economics magna cum laude from Wesleyan University.